FTSE hit as Greek default fear spurs risk flight

-LONDON The leading shares .FTSE erased much of last week's gain after concern Greece will baulk at the austerity cuts needed to secure fresh bailout cash, and instead nosedive into a disorderly default, prompted a broad-based flight from risk.
+LONDON, Sept 19 Britain's leading shares erased much of last week's gain after concern Greece will baulk at the austerity cuts needed to secure fresh bailout cash, and instead nosedive into a disorderly default, prompted a broad-based flight from risk.

 Banks were among the worst-hit sectors on Monday as international lenders ratcheted up the pressure on Athens, saying it must cut the size of the public sector and increase tax collection to avert a near-term default.